 This is pretty obvious, as puppies need to eat about three times a day and require a bowl of fresh water nearby most of the time.

-We highly-recommend Life Vantage's high-quality pet food, and serve in a stainless steel bowl (steel collects less bacteria than glass or plastic).
+We highly-recommend Life's Abundance high-quality pet food, and serve in a stainless steel bowl (steel collects less bacteria than glass or plastic).

 Even the best-trained puppy will have an indoor accident at some point, and it should be cleaned up within seconds, if possible.